You are here

 PBS Wisconsin Education | Learning Powered by Curiosity

-The Ways is a production of the PBS Wisconsin Education | Learning Powered by Curiosity.
-This resource is “an ongoing series of stories from Native communities around the central Great Lakes.
-This online educational resource for 6-12 grade students features videos, interactive maps, and digital media exploring contemporary Native culture and language.
-The Ways supports educators in meeting the requirements of Wisconsin Act 31, seeking to expand and challenge current understanding of Native identity and communities.”
+The Ways is a production of PBS Wisconsin Education | Learning Powered by Curiosity.
+This resource is an ongoing series of stories from Native communities around the central Great Lakes.
+Designed for students in grades 6–12, it features videos, interactive maps, and digital media that explore contemporary Native cultures and languages.
+The Ways supports educators in meeting the requirements of American Indian Studies (Wisconsin Act 31), while also broadening and deepening understanding of Native identity and communities.

-A second series of resources from the PBS Wisconsin Education | Learning Powered by Curiosity are the Wisconsin Biographies, “a collection of media to enrich the social studies and literacy curriculum, using the stories of notable figures in Wisconsin history.
-For each story, a 3-5 minute animated video engages learners of all ages.
-The content was designed around 4th grade standards, but is appropriate for use with younger and older students.”
-Two stories in particular to reference are the following:
+Another series of resources from PBS Wisconsin Education | Learning Powered by Curiosity is Wisconsin Biographies, “a collection of media designed to enrich social studies and literacy curriculum through the stories of notable figures in Wisconsin history.
+Each story features a 3–5 minute animated video that engages learners of all ages.
+While the content is aligned with 4th-grade standards, it is suitable for use with both younger and older students.”
+Three stories in particular to highlight include the following:

 We Are Healers